lonegunmanb/TerraformConfigWelder/what_is_it.md

 mapotf reset --tf-dir <your_tf_dir>
 ```

 This project currently only supports the upgrade from `v3` to `v4` of the AzureRM Provider, but in fact, we can write transformation rules for any version upgrade of any Provider.
 I hope everyone will like this project.
+If you'd like to try migration from AzureRM `v3` to `v4`, please check it out [here](https://github.com/lonegunmanb/TerraformConfigWelder/blob/main/azurerm/v3_v4/readme.md).